bbolker/stat794_bigdata/dsatcl_notes_emma.md

 step-by-step explanation of the above command: \n
 * curl: Downloading an ebook using curl
 * tr: Converting the entire text to lowercase using tr
-* grep: Extracting all the words using grep48 and put each word on separate line
+* grep: Extracting all the words using grep48 and put each word on separate line (-o: only matching, -E: extened regrex)
 * sort: Sort these words in alphabetical order using sort
 * uniq: Remove all the duplicates and count how often each word appears in the list using uniq
 * sort: Sort this list of unique words by their count in descending order using sort